-Whiplash 101 in Mountlake Terrace
+Whiplash 101 in Ballard Seattle WA

 Consider this: A rear-end collision that happens at five miles per hour delivers the same force as catching a ten-pound bag of sand dropped from two stories.
 If catching that bag sounds difficult, consider the force put on your neck and spine during a whiplash injury.